-Sabbatical Leave.
-A sabbatical leave is a leave of absence granted by the Board of Trustees to eligible employees for the purpose of providing opportunities for such employees to engage in activities which are aimed at developing the employees professionally and improving their abilities to perform their contractual responsibilities.
+"Sabbatical Leave" means a leave of absence granted by the Board of Trustees to eligible employees to provide opportunities for those employees to engage in activities aimed at developing the employees professionally and improving their abilities to perform their contractual responsibilities.

-Section 1501.802 Sabbatical Leaves
+Section 1501.802 Sabbatical Leave

-Any Board of Trustees' policy providing for sabbatical leaves for its employees shall contain at least the following provisions:
+Any Board of Trustees policy providing for sabbatical leave for its employees shall contain the following provisions:

-- a) A statement of purpose and/or objectives. - b) A description of the types of leaves (e.g., professional development, project, exchange) that may be granted. - c) A statement of employee eligibility. - d) A procedure for making application. - e) A listing of criteria utilized in evaluating applications. - f) A procedure for selection. - g) A statement of limitations concerning the granting of leave (e.g., how many employees in a given year and subject to what, if any, financial limitations). - h) A schedule of compensation, if any, to be granted and for what period of time. - i) A statement of employee obligations (e.g., reporting requirements, returning to work after the leave). - j) Other conditions which the Board feels may affect the employee-employer relationship as a result of a leave being granted.
+- a) A statement of purpose and/or objectives; - b) A description of the types of leaves (e.g., professional development, project, exchange) that may be granted;

+- c) A statement of employee eligibility; - d) A procedure for making application; - e) A listing of criteria used in evaluating applications; - f) A procedure for selection; - g) A statement of limitations concerning the granting of leave (e.g., how many employees in a given year and subject to what, if any, financial limitations); - h) A schedule of compensation, if any, to be granted and for what period; - i) A statement of employee obligations (e.g., reporting requirements, returning to work after the leave); and - j) Other conditions the Board believes may affect the employee-employer relationship as a result of a leave being granted.